galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 You can chain different tools into [workflows](https://gxy.io/GTN:T00151) that you can easily rerun, allowing you to easily automate your analysis steps and make your tasks sharable.

 Additionally, [FAIR](https://galaxyproject.org/fair/) and reproducible research are at the core of what we do.
-Galaxy supports best practices in [Research Data Management](https://gxy.io/GTN:T00575) through all steps of the research data life-cycle and makes reproducibility a built-in default to support your research.
+Galaxy supports best practices in [Research Data Management](https://gxy.io/GTN:T00575) (RDM) through all steps of the research data life-cycle and makes reproducibility a built-in default to support your research.
+Learn more on Galaxy in our [Introduction to Digital Humanities](https://gxy.io/GTN:T00557) and more on the platform's RDM features in the [Introduction to Galaxy as an RDM platform](https://gxy.io/GTN:T00575).

 # Get started in Galaxy